lrspeiser/sigmagravity/README.md

 The observed dynamics of galaxies and galaxy clusters systematically exceed predictions from visible matter alone—a discrepancy conventionally attributed to dark matter.
 Here we present Σ-Gravity ("Sigma-Gravity"), a phenomenological framework **motivated by teleparallel gravity concepts** that produces scale-dependent gravitational enhancement in extended, dynamically cold systems.
 The key ansatz is that organized rotational motion in galactic disks enables coherent gravitational effects that are suppressed in compact or kinematically hot systems.
 This coherence concept is analogous to phase alignment in lasers or Cooper pairs in superconductors, though the gravitational mechanism remains to be rigorously derived.

-The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g), where h(g) = √(g†/g) × g†/(g†+g) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(4√π) ≈ 9.60 × 10⁻¹¹ m/s² connects to cosmological scales through purely geometric factors.
+The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g_N), where g_N is the baryonic Newtonian acceleration (QUMOND-like structure), h(g_N) = √(g†/g_N) × g†/(g†+g_N) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(4√π) ≈ 9.60 × 10⁻¹¹ m/s² connects to cosmological scales through purely geometric factors.
 Applied to 174 SPARC galaxies, Σ-Gravity achieves 27.35 km/s mean RMS error—14.3% better than MOND—winning 153 vs 21 head-to-head comparisons.
 Zero-shot application to the Milky Way rotation curve using McGaugh's baryonic model achieves RMS = 5.7 km/s, demonstrating consistency but not outperforming MOND (RMS = 2.1 km/s).
 Validation on 42 Fox+ 2022 clusters achieves median ratio 0.68 with 0.14 dex scatter.
 Preliminary estimates suggest the theory satisfies Solar System constraints due to suppression from both the h(g)→0 limit at high accelerations and reduced coherence in compact systems; rigorous PPN analysis remains future work.

 Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity connects the critical acceleration to cosmological scales (g† ~ cH₀) .
 The framework is motivated by teleparallel gravity but currently operates as phenomenology awaiting rigorous field-theoretic completion.
 The "Σ" refers both to the enhancement factor (Σ ≥ 1) and to the coherence-dependent gravitational effects that produce it.